About the Business Growth Programme 2

 State Aid - De minimis and General Block Exemption Regulations

-If you are seeking funding for up to £100,000 you must have received less than €200,000 of State Aid assistance over a 3 year period (for the current and previous 2 financial years).
-De minimis State Aid intervention rates are up to 50% in more developed areas and up to 60% in transitional areas.
+To apply for De Minimis, you must have received less than the Sterling equivalent of €200,000 State Aid assistance over a 3 year period (De Minimis State Aid for the current and previous 2 financial years).
+De Minimis State Aid intervention rates are up to 50% in more developed areas and up to 60% in transitional areas.

 Changes made to BGP2